Government must ‘overrule nimbys’ on new reservoirs, says infrastructure tsar

 Speaking out against the nimbyism – those who say “not in my back yard” – Sir John warned that giving into local campaigns would cost the Conservatives at the polls.

-“If you constantly fail to make sure that the basic infrastructure that everyone needs to live their lives is not being provided, then people aren’t going to vote for you, sooner or later,” he said.
+“If you constantly fail to make sure that the basic infrastructure that everyone needs to live their lives is being provided, then people aren’t going to vote for you, sooner or later,” he said.

 The tsar added: “A local politician will clearly do what he can, one way or another, to support his constituents and argue the case as best he can for them.
 That’s why the decisions need to be made at the national government level.”